- Print |

-Where your drinking water comes from
+Where your drinking water comes

 The system of using groundwater is accomplished by transporting underground flows collected in the areas of Alto Vinalopó and Medio Vinalopó through a network of large-diameter canals and pipes, called generically La Traída.
 La Traída has a total length of close to 200 km, with origins in various municipalities in the province and ending in Fenollar de Sant Vicent del Raspeig.